Abahlali baseMjondolo

-Abahlali baseMjondolo (AbM, [aɓaˈɬali ɓasɛm̩dʒɔˈndɔːlo], in English: "the people of the shacks") is a socialist shack dwellers' movement in South Africa which campaigns both against evictions and for public housing.
-The movement grew out of a road blockade organised from the Kennedy Road shack settlement in the city of Durban in early 2005 and expanded to the cities of Pietermaritzburg and Cape Town.
-It is the largest shack dwellers' organisation in South Africa, campaigning to improve the living conditions of poor people and to democratise society from below.
+Abahlali baseMjondolo (AbM, [aɓaˈɬali ɓasɛm̩dʒɔˈndɔːlo], in English: "the residents of the shacks") is a socialist shack dwellers' movement in South Africa which primarily campaigns for land, housing and dignity, to democratise society from below and against xenophobia.

+The movement grew out of a road blockade organised from the Kennedy Road shack settlement in the city of Durban in early 2005 and has since expanded to other parts of South Africa.
+As of October 2022 it claims to have more than 115,000 members in good standing in 81 branches in four of the nine provinces of South Africa - KwaZulu-Natal, Mpumalanga, the Eastern Cape and Gauteng.
-Abahlali baseMjondolo has held demonstrations, engaged in direct action such as land occupations, self-organised water and electricity connections and used the courts tactically.
-It defeated the KwaZulu-Natal Slums Act of 2007 and protested against the effects of the 2010 FIFA World Cup such as evictions and xenophobic attacks.
-AbM has historically refused party politics, and has boycotted elections in the past under the banner of No Land!
-No House!
-No Vote!.
-It has a history of conflict with the ruling African National Congress (ANC).
-It has tactically supported the Democratic Alliance and later in the 2019 South African general election, the group endorsed the Socialist Revolutionary Workers Party.

-According to president S'bu Zikode the group aspires to an "ethics of living communism", as it campaigns on land and housing issues.
-A key slogan of the group is 'Don't Talk About Us, Talk To Us'.
-AbM has received support from church leaders and participates in the Poor People's Alliance, a network of radical grassroots movements in South Africa.
-It has also made solidarity links with other groups worldwide.
-At the same time, the group has faced sustained, and at times violent, repression.
-As of October 2022 it claims to have more than 115,000 members in good standing.
-More than twenty of its leaders have been murdered, something it blames on the ANC.
-The assassinations of Abahlali baseMjondolo members and leaders was discussed at the United Nations Human Rights Council in 2022.
+It has links with similar social movements elsewhere in the world, such as the Landless Workers' Movement in Brazil.
+It has faced sustained, and at times violent, repression.
+More than twenty of its leaders have been assassinated, something it blames on the ruling African National Congress.

+The assassinations of Abahlali baseMjondolo members and leaders has been noted by international organisations such as Amnesty International and was discussed at the United Nations Human Rights Council in 2022.

+Academic work on Abahlali baseMjondolo stresses that it is non-professionalised (i.e. its leaders are non-salaried), independent of NGO control, autonomous from political organisations and party politics and democratic.
+Writing in 2009, SJ Cooper-Knock described the movement as "neurotically democratic, impressively diverse and steadfastly self-critical".
+Ercument Celik writes that "I experienced how democratically the movement ran its meetings."

+A 2006 article in The Times stated that the movement "has shaken the political landscape of South Africa."
+Academic Peter Vale writes that Abahlali baseMjondolo is "along with the Treatment Action Campaign the most effective grouping in South African civil society."
+Khadija Patel has written that the movement "is at the forefront of a new wave of mass political mobilisation".

 History

 In 2001, the eThekwini Metropolitan Municipality, which governs the city of Durban and surrounding places including Pinetown, embarked on a slum clearance program.
 Shack settlements were demolished and there was a refusal to provide basic services (for example electricity and sanitation) to existing settlements on the grounds that all shack settlements were now temporary.
-Following these demolitions, some shack dwellers were simply left homeless and others were subjected to unlawful forced evictions then moved to the rural periphery of the city.
+Following these demolitions, some shack dwellers were simply left homeless and others were subjected to forced removals to the rural areas outside the city.

-Abahlali baseMjondolo (AbM) formed out of a series of housing protests in 2005.
+Abahlali baseMjondolo (AbM) formed out of a series of land and housing protests in 2005.